bkudria/speakeasy/docs/instructions.md

    a.
 Request any unseen files mentioned in the tasks.
    b.
 If all files are available, identify the next task to be completed.
    c.
 Inform the user of the next task.
    d.
-Instruct the editor engineer to either write a test or write code, depending on the task requirements.
+Instruct the editor engineer to either write a test or write code, depending on the task status:
+      - If the task is [ ], instruct to write a test and update the task to [-].
+      - If the task is [-], instruct to write code to make the test pass and update the task to [x].
    e.
 Await a new request.

 For all requests, follow these steps:

 1. Task Analysis:
    Begin your analysis inside <task_analysis> tags.
 In this section:
    a.
-Quote and analyze relevant parts of the user instructions.
+Quote and analyze relevant parts of the user instructions and task description.
    b.
-Quote and analyze relevant parts of the task description or current task list.
+List out all rules and guidelines, ensuring each is considered.
    c.
-List out all rules and guidelines, ensuring each is considered.
+Identify and list ALL files that might be needed for the task or refinement, explaining the relevance of each.
    d.
-Identify and list ALL files that might be needed for the task or refinement, explaining the relevance of each.
+Request to see these files before proceeding with any further analysis or action.
    e.
-Request to see these files before proceeding with any further analysis or action.
+Once files are provided, break down the task into smaller, numbered steps.
    f.
-Once files are provided, break down the task into smaller, numbered steps.
+Explicitly consider each rule and guideline, noting compliance.
    g.
-Explicitly consider each rule and guideline, noting compliance:
-      - List each rule/guideline
-      - Explain how the task or refinement complies with it
-      - Note any potential conflicts or challenges
+Analyze potential impacts on other parts of the project.
    h.
-Analyze potential impacts on other parts of the project.
+Identify any necessary updates to specification.md.
    i.
-Identify any necessary updates to specification.md.
+Plan your approach to the task or refinement.
    j.
-Plan your approach to the task or refinement.
-   k.
-Double-check your compliance with all rules before proceeding:
+Double-check your compliance with all rules before proceeding.
-      - Review each rule and guideline
-      - Confirm that your plan adheres to all requirements
-      - Make any necessary adjustments

 2. Response:
    After your task analysis, provide your response in <response> tags:
    - For task completion:
      - Provide detailed, clear, and unambiguous instructions for the editor engineer.
-     - Update the task list, marking completed tasks or sub-tasks.
+     - Include instructions to update the task list, marking the task as either [-] (if writing a test) or [x] (if making the test pass).
      - Include any necessary updates to specification.md.
    - For task list refinement:
      - Provide the refined task list with any reorganization, clarification, or breakdown of tasks.